 * A round of golf with Apollo astronaut Charlie Duke

-* A medallion flown to the Moon from Apollo pilot Edgar Mitchell
+* A medallion was flown to the Moon from Apollo pilot Edgar Mitchell